RedTurtle/rt.friendlyzcatalog/README.rst

 ============

-The ZCatalog tool (and the Plone CatalogTool version) has a very old user interface with some limitation, and also some annoying behavior that commonly drive you to use script.
+The ZCatalog tool (and the Plone CatalogTool version) has a very old user interface with some limitation, and also some annoying behavior.

 Although using ZMI catalog UI for complex task is not good, sometimes you need it.